 When renting a home, it is important to remember that you are renting a used home.
 Think of it like buying a used car: it looks good, but all the parts still have miles on them, so they are worn but still in good shape.

-Same thing applies to renting a home, the carpet might have some “miles” on it but is still in good shape, the same thing on the kitchen cabinets.
+The same thing applies to renting a home, the carpet might have some “miles” on it but is still in good shape, the same thing on the kitchen cabinets.
 Most homeowners are not willing to make the home “brand new” by adding in all new carpet (unless needed), new kitchen cabinets, etc.

 Of course, most owners want residents to live in their homes and care for them as if they were their own.
 Maintaining plants and flowers, taking care of the lawns, keeping the inside and outside of the home looking nice, minimal maintenance/repair requests, etc.